 \subsection{The Sejong treebank}

 The Sejong treebank adopts eojeol as the terminal unit at the constituency level.
 More precisely, each leaf corresponds to a single eojeol position in the surface sentence, but the terminal string is not a plain orthographic eojeol.
 It encodes the eojeol as an ordered sequence of morphemes with language-specific POS labels.
 The terminal can therefore be viewed as a compact representation of an eojeol-internal morphological subtree, while constituency structure itself is built only above the eojeol layer.
 This design choice is visible in the example, where inflectional endings, derivational suffixes, and punctuation are linearly attached to lexical material within the same terminal.

 Two properties follow directly.
-First, punctuation is not structurally independent.
+First, punctuation is not structurally independent {in the constituency tree}.
 Sentence-final markers such as ./SF are incorporated into the same terminal as the verbal ending, rather than projected as separate syntactic units.
-As a result, punctuation never participates in constituent boundaries or attachment decisions.
+As a result, punctuation {does not independently determine} constituent boundaries or attachment decisions.
 Second, phrase structure is obligatorily binary.
-The Sejong treebank enforces an innate binary branching discipline, even when the linguistic motivation for binarization is weak.
+The Sejong treebank enforces {a binary branching annotation scheme}, even when the linguistic motivation for particular binarization decisions may not be transparent.
 Complex nominal sequences are recursively decomposed into nested NP projections (e.g. NP $\rightarrow$ NP NP), yielding deeply right- or left-branching structures.
-Because binarization is applied only above eojeol terminals, internal morphological relations are excluded from the syntactic structure by design.
+Because binarization is applied only above eojeol terminals, internal morphological relations are {not represented as part of the constituency structure}.

-In sum, Sejong encodes morphology as opaque terminal content, while syntax is expressed entirely through binary phrase structure over eojeol.
-This yields trees that are uniform and amenable to particular parsing techniques, such as the CKY algorithm \citep{cocke:1969,kasami:1966,younger:1967}, but it also means that morphosyntactic information is not projected as independent constituency structure.
+In sum, Sejong encodes morphology as {terminal-internal information}, while syntax is expressed through binary phrase structure over eojeol.
+This yields trees that are uniform and compatible with parsing techniques that assume binary branching, such as CKY-style chart parsing \citep{cocke:1969,kasami:1966,younger:1967}, but it also means that morphosyntactic information is not projected as independent constituency structure.